The Public Health (Minimum Price for Alcohol) (Wales) Act 2018 was implemented on 2 March 2020.

 How to calculate the minimum price for an alcoholic drink

 The Act includes a formula for how the applicable minimum price must be calculated.
-This formula is made up of the minimum unit price (to be specified in regulations), the percentage strength of the alcohol and its volume.
+This formula is made up of the MUP (50p), the percentage strength of the alcohol and its volume.

 MUP (£0.5) x Strength (%) x Volume (litres) = minimum price at which it can be sold.

-If the minimum price is set at 50 pence, the minimum price for a 70cl bottle of vodka of 40% ABV strength would be:
+For example, the calculation of the minimum price for a 70cl bottle of vodka of 40% ABV strength would be:

-The minimum price for this bottle of vodka would be £14.00.
+The minimum price this bottle of vodka could be sold is £14.00.

 If you have any further queries, please contact: DeddfIaA.MUPAct@gov.wales